EnHackathon/staging/_posts/2019-11-12-PhilConnell.md

   all of the Python runtime state).

-- The only exception to this is if the (legacy) `preexec_fn` parameter of `Popen` is used: this is the only wqay that Python code can be executed after fork but before exec.
+- The only exception to this is if the (legacy) `preexec_fn` parameter of `Popen` is used: this is the only way that Python code can be executed after fork but before exec.
 So if we ban that, everything is ok!

 ### Conclusion